arturochian/datascience-2015/lessons/01_intro_to_datascience/README.md

 ### Lab 5: `exercise_3`
 #### Objective: Learn to read data from a csv file and analyze it in pure Python
-Using the `csv` library (https://docs.python.org/2/library/csv.html), read in this [data](https://www.dropbox.com/s/cbffxkqq0ujru58/rock.csv?dl=0) and answer the following 2 questions:
+Using the `csv` library (https://docs.python.org/2/library/csv.html), read in this [data on classic rock songs](https://www.dropbox.com/s/cbffxkqq0ujru58/rock.csv?dl=0) and answer the following 2 questions:

 1. How many songs were released in 1981?
 2. What are the top 20 songs by playcount?
 (Hint: use the built-in sorted() function, documentation here: https://wiki.python.org/moin/HowTo/Sorting)